madara-alliance/madara-orchestrator/README.md

   - SNS for alerts
   - EventBridge for scheduling

+> 🚨 **Important Note**: Currently, Madara doesn't support the `get_storage_proof` endpoint.
+Therefore, you need to run Pathfinder alongside Madara:
+>
+> - Madara will run in sequencer mode
+> - Pathfinder will sync with Madara
+> - The orchestrator will use Pathfinder's RPC URL for SNOS and state update fetching
+>
+> This setup ensures proper functionality until the `get_storage_proof` endpoint is implemented in Madara.

 ## 🚀 Installation & Setup

 ### Building from Source

 1. **Install System Dependencies**

    ```bash
    # Ubuntu/Debian
    sudo apt-get update